gitter-badger/Disciplines/README.md

-## Gathered experts collaborate with Julia
+## Julia collaborates with domain experts